jaksticks/Fantasy-Premier-League/README.md

 ## Analysis and projections

-Folder "season24_25" is used for analysis for the current 2024-2025 season.
+Folder "season25_26" is used for analysis for the current 2025-2026 season.

-Use notebook "gradio" to spin up an interactive dashboard for player analysis.

 To update latest data and run projections, activate your virtual environment and run
 ```